draber/what-type-is-it/README.md

 `typeof` returns `[object Object]` for almost everything beyond primitives.
 This module works around this drawback and returns a more accurate type.

 ## What's new in v2?
-- v2 brings some improvements but also introduces a breaking change by going case sensitive.
+- v2 brings some improvements but also introduces a breaking change by no longer returning its results in lower case.

     1. `getType()` now returns values in a case sensitive manner.
 Using lower case in v1 was meant to be more consistent with the behavior of `typeof`, but it made it impossible to distinguish between `SomeObject` and `someobject`.
     2. `getType({ foo: 'bar' })` now returns `PlainObject` rather than `object`.